ZoengYu/Kinma-Project/README.md

 # Kinma-Project

-*Kinma Project is design for product fundraising platform.*
+**Kinma Project is design for product funding platform.**

 Using **Golang** as a backend server, AngularJS as a frontend UI

-##temp

-main branch using Django as a Backend Server for now, we create a new branch for it

 # Integration with AWS
 **kinma-golangBackend** branch is used for continuous development

+ [The EC2 service on AWS has been suspend for now]
 **kinma-golangBackend-deploy** will deploy the IMG to AWS register by `deploy.yml`, Pull Request is the only way to deploy the new image.

-# Launch service on local
+# Launch kinma service on local

   ```
   git clone https://github.com/ZoengYu/Kinma-Project.git
   cd Kinma-Project
-  git checkout kinma-golangBackend
   ```

 `docker-compose build` will build postgres db, AngularUI, Golang backend api service